FoxLisk/alttp-notes/all bosses no eg/glitches.md

    1. if you see sweat droplets during the pickup, ???
    1. if not it's propbably still fine?
  1. tap ^ to snap down

+Now you can do two things to complete the snap.
+The new method is described well [on the wiki](https://alttp-wiki.net/index.php/Door_Juke#Technique_with_Somaria:).
+The old method of select buffering while watching the somaria block move in the air is slower but you have better cues during it.

+### Old method:

  1. throw the block to the left and pause quickly
    * if the block appears SUPER low on the screen, going left, you're good
    * if not, tap ^, pick up the block, tap ^ to snap down again